-The senseless deaths and illnesses of friends and family, including some of the band’s original members, and the slimming hope for great change in their country as a result of peace have only strengthened the resolve of the All-Stars to do what they can to turn their country around.
+The senseless deaths and illnesses of friends and family, including some of the band’s original members, and the slimming hope for great change in their country as a result of peace, has only strengthened the resolve of Sierra Leone’s Refugee All Stars to do what they can to turn their country around.
 Their weapon in this struggle is music, and their message, while offering critique and condemnation of wrongdoing, remains positive and hopeful.
-Optimism in the face of obstacles and the eternal hope for a better future motivate their lives and music.
+Optimism in the face of obstacles, and the eternal hope for a better future motivates their lives and music.